 If for any reason the Vice-Chair or Recording Officer cannot finish their term, the Chair shall appoint a replacement for the remainder of the term

-MnCCC Board Technical Representative will serve a two-year term on the MnCCC Board.
+The MnCCC Board Technical Representative will serve a two-year term on the MnCCC Board.
 If for any reason the Technical Representative cannot fulfill the appointment for their term and less than six months remain in the current term, the MnCCC Board Chair shall appoint a replacement for the remainder of the term.
 The ISSG Chair is encouraged to recommend a replacement to the MnCCC Board Chair.
 If for any reason the Technical Representative cannot fulfill the appointment for their term and more than six months remain in the current term, ISSG shall recommend a replacement at their next meeting and MnCCC shall hold a special election of the membership to fill the vacancy

 Section 3: Duties of Elected Officers